 P. P. Rose J

 Podi Moyrani: A Sweetmeat Maker

 The rich legacy of dark humour in plays is very well shared by the then dramatists like Madhusudan Dutt

 and Girish Chandra Ghosh.
-It was also essential in development of the Bengali colloquial dialect that is free from any influence from Sanskrit language
+It was also essential in the development of Bengali colloquial dialect that is free from any influence of Sanskrit language